| "Meteorology is a branch of physics," a weather expert remarked

 Arrhenius (1896), p.
 237. Steve Easterbrook, "Who first coined the term 'Greenhouse Effect'?," Aug.
 18, 2015, online here,

-traces the greenhouse analogy to Ekholm (1901) and the first use of the phrase "greenhouse effect" to J. H. Poynting, see Very (1908).
-For a study explaining tthat greenhouses are kept warm less by the radiation properties of glass than because the heated air cannot rise and blow away see Wood (1909); for the science, see also Lee
+traces the spread of the greenhouse analogy to Ekholm (1901) and the first use of the phrase "greenhouse effect" to J. H. Poynting, see Very (1908).
+Fourier had invoked an arrangement like a cold-frame, and later authors said the atmosphere acts like a sheet of glass but did not speak of a greenhouse.
+The key publication explaining tthat greenhouses are kept warm less by the radiation properties of glass than because the heated air cannot rise and blow away see Wood (1909); for the science, see also Lee

 (1973); Lee (1974).
 Probably the most influential use of the phrase "greenhouse effect" was by W.J.
 Humphreys in a 1913 article and in four editions of a textbook (1920 to Dover reprint 1964).
 Humphreys (1913), as cited in Powell (2015a), p.
 257; Humphreys (1920), p.
 566. Another widely